sidlj/HP-Probook-440-G4-Ventura-Monterey/README.md

 ### USB installer:
 - connect the USB stick to a device running macOS (Mac or Hackintosh)
 - open Disk Utility - format USB as Mac OS Extended (Journaled) and rename it to USB
-- download [MacOS Monterey from the Apple App Store.
+- download [MacOS Monterey or Ventura from the Apple App Store.
 - after download open terminal and paste:
 ```
 sudo /Applications/Install\ macOS\ Monterey.app/Contents/Resources/createinstallmedia --volume /Volumes/USB